 And don’t forget to look up and photograph the details above people’s heads.

-If it’s sunny, as well as the hour after sunrise, the hour before sunset will also give some really beautiful golden light and long shadows which can be quite striking in compositions.
+If it’s sunny, as well as the hour after sunrise, the hour before sunset will also give some gorgeous golden light and long shadows which can be quite striking in compositions.

 4. Photographing the canals

-The two photographs of the Grand Canal above were taken from two bridges, Ponte dell’Accademia and one just east of it.
+My photographs of the Grand Canal at dusk were taken from two bridges, Ponte dell’Accademia and one just east of it.
 Having decided that these would be great locations for photography around sunset, I was very disappointed to discover that they were made of wood rather than stone, and, as such, they both move slightly as people walk across them.
 And there are always people walking across them.
-Even though I had my camera on a tripod I still could not let the shutter speed drop too low, as any slight movement would blur the image.
-I could have increased the ISO setting on my camera but that would have resulted in a loss of quality.
+Even though I had my camera on a tripod, I still could not let the shutter speed drop too low, as any slight movement would blur the image.
+I could have increased the ISO setting on my camera, but that would have resulted in a loss of quality.

-And of course, it’s well worth exploring along the smaller canals on foot, constantly on the lookout for interesting compositions and details.
+And of course, it’s well worth exploring along the smaller canals on foot, always on the lookout for interesting compositions and details.

 5. Photographing the bridges

-There are a number of iconic bridges in Venice, most notably the Bridge of Sighs and the Rialto Bridge.
+There are several iconic bridges in Venice, most notably the Bridge of Sighs and the Rialto Bridge.
 The best place for the latter is definitely from the water.
 I wasn’t happy with any of my shots taken from the side of the canal.

 The Bridge of Sighs, on the other hand, can be photographed from the bridges on either side of it.
-The one south of it, by the waterfront, is the iconic view (pictured above), but there’s a lovely, lesser seen view from the other side too.
+The one south of it, by the waterfront, is the iconic view (location 10), but there’s a lovely, lesser seen view from the other side too.

 It’s worth waiting for a gondola or two to appear in a pleasing spot.
 You probably won’t have to wait for long.

-Come rain, fog, sunshine or snow, Venice is a wonderful city to photograph.
-And if you’ve time once you finished photographing the main attractions, simply get lost in the alleyways and see what’s around the next bend.
+Rain, fog, sunshine or snow, Venice is a beautiful city to photograph.
+And if you’ve time once you finished shooting the main attractions, get lost in the alleyways and see what’s around the next bend.